alokshakya/aotFrontEnd/README.md

 # Project Olympiad Box [A Portal for growing Students]

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build Development

 Run `ng build` to build the project.
 The build  will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Build Production